Republican Hypocrite Of The Day: Rob Portman

-Category: World Politics Hits: 6At the Senate hearing to confirm Neera Tanden as White House Budget Director, Senator Rob Portman expressed dismay over her old tweets.
+Category: World Politics Hits: 7At the Senate hearing to confirm Neera Tanden as White House Budget Director, Senator Rob Portman expressed dismay over her old tweets.
 We found nothing wrong with her old tweets, and neither did election lawyer Marc Elias: ✅True✅True✅True✅True https://t.co/DlCtycaqaZ — Marc E. Elias (@marceelias) February 9, 2021 Seriously, tweeting smack about Ted Cruz is a job requirement at Center for American Progress.
 Everybody hates Ted Cruz, Rob.
 Wait, there's more: Sen. Rob Portman (R-OH) tells Neera Tanden “there are still 9 pages of tweets about Senator Ted Cruz, for example."Tanden: ¯\_(ツ)_/¯ pic.twitter.com/2MOeD7zqBd — The Recount (@therecount) February 9, 2021

 Read more https://crooksandliars.com/2021/02/republican-hypocrite-day-rob-portman